wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.1.1 (02-17-2011) =
+* Force caching plugins to update the page upon approval/disapproval/deletion of reviews

 = 1.1.0 (02-16-2011) =
 * Using jQuery.click instead of jQuery.live since some versions of jQuery are not obeying .live (and should)